-About an hour from both Milwaukee and Chicago in bucolic southeastern Wisconsin, Elkhorn (population 10,000) is rural, quite place nestled in rolling hills of fertile farmland.
+About an hour from both Milwaukee and Chicago in bucolic southeastern Wisconsin, Elkhorn (population 10,500) is a nice quite town nestled amid rolling hills and fertile farmland.
 Lakes, shimmering and clean, are around every corner.

-The cost of living is 20% less than the national average, and the median home price is $275,000, reflecting a 21% increase from just a year ago.
+The cost of living is 15% below the national average, and the median home price is $325,000, reflecting a 4% increase from a year ago.
 Elkhorn has maintained its population during the last decade, and 31% of residents are age 45 or better.
 The crime is below the national average, and politics lean to the right.
 Racial diversity is minimal.
 Twenty six percent of locals have at least a four year college degree.

 Activities abound.
 The popular Elkhorn Antique Flea Market, with more than 500 vendors, is held four times each year.
 The Walworth County Fair is one of the country's oldest and best, drawing 100,000 people annually.
 Outdoor summer concerts are take place in the unique historic bandshell.

 The city’s Parks and Recreation Department has programs for all ages, and four public golf courses are within a short drive.
 A farmers' market runs every Saturday throughout the summer, and Oktoberfest is celebrated in the fall.

 The surrounding county boasts 37 lakes, with Lauderdale Lakes and Lake Geneva particularly popular for boating, swimming and fishing.
 During the winter, residents enjoy ice skating and ice fishing.
 Kettle Moraine State Forest, about 90 minutes to the north, offers more opportunities for fishing, camping and biking.

 The historic Matheson Memorial Library has a reading area with an inviting fireplace.
-Library users borrow nearly 100,000 items each year – not bad for a town of 10,000 people.
+Library users borrow nearly 100,000 items each year – not bad for a town of a little more than 10,000 people.